 Acadia is a place where visitors can see the mark of time.
 Glaciers and volcanoes, hunters, erosion, and fires, have all shaped the landscape.
-The clues to when and exactly how the plant and animal communities have changed over time are not obvious, but researchers like Jacquelyn Gill, paleoecologist, are piecing information together.
-Park rangers at Acadia are talking about such research during Summer 2017.
+The clues to when and exactly how the plant and animal communities have changed over time are not obvious, but researchers like Jacquelyn Gill, paleoecologist, and Caitlin MacKenzie McDonough, are piecing information together.
+Park rangers at Acadia can talk about current research at the park.

 “SEDIMENT SAMPLES HELP PALEOECOLOGISTS RECONSTRUCT THE PAST.
 RANGERS EXTRACTED A CORE AND TOUCHED SEDIMENT DEPOSITED THOUSANDS OF YEARS AGO.”
 CREDIT: TIM WATKINS